-Dynamic Study Modules use the latest developments in cognitive science and help students study chapter topics by adapting to their performance in real time. % of students who found learning aid helpful Pearson eText enhances student learning with engaging and interactive lecture and example videos that bring learning to life.
-The Gradebook offers an easy way for you and your students to see their performance in your course.
+Dynamic Study Modules use the latest developments in cognitive science and help students study chapter topics by adapting to their performance in real time.

+% of students who found learning aid helpful Pearson eText enhances student learning both in and outside the classroom.
+Accessible anytime, anywhere via MyLab or the app.